-This page contains the useful info you need to prepare for your Gambia holiday.
+This page contains some useful information you need to prepare for your Gambia holiday.

-The official language of The Gambia is English, which is used in schools, courts of law and the administration.
-French is taught in some secondary and high schools and many of the staff in hotels, restaurants and excursion agencies speak other European languages such as German, Italian, Dutch, French and the Scandinavian languages.
+The official language in The Gambia is English, which is used in schools, courts of law and the administration.
+French is taught in some secondary and high schools and many of the staff in hotels, restaurants and excursion agencies speak other European languages.
+They are German, Italian, Dutch, French and the Scandinavian languages.

 It is recommended to greet a person before starting a conversation.
 A handshake is widely used as a form of greeting with the word ‘Salamalekum’ meaning Hello.
 The majority of Gambians are Islamic and their religious beliefs should be respected by visitors.
 The right hand should always be used to give or receive things.
 Gambians are a very friendly people and visitors should not be afraid to accept their hospitality.

 In the resort areas, most tourists wear light casual clothing.
 During the months of November to February, lightweight woollen jumpers or a jacket are needed for the cooler evenings.
 If you travel in the summer season, take a light raincoat.
 Although dress in the beach hotels is very informal, ladies should avoid wearing bikinis or be topless outside the hotel grounds or beaches.

 In most of Greater Banjul, the water supply system is fed from deep bore holes which is adequately chlorinated and considered safe for drinking.
 However, bottled mineral water is available from all hotels, supermarkets and restaurants.
 The water at Footsteps Lodge comes from its own borehole which is uncontaminated by other users and is perfectly safe.

 The crime rate in The Gambia is generally lower than in most countries in this sub region.
 The main offences are petty thefts and break ins.
 No need to worry, Footsteps has its own security staff.
 Just take normal precautions when out and about.